kframework/semantic-approaches/README.md

 * Armrin: big-step in Racket.
 * Binzhe: TBD in Python.
-* Nick: TBC in Haskell.
+* Nick: TBD in Haskell.
 * Siwakorn: small-step in Racket.
 * Xiaohong: big-step in OCaml.